bramleyccslab/website_files/content/member/tianwei.md

 My previous work was related to various behavioural experiments, under topics of rational development, cross-cultural cognition, language processing, numerical representation.
 I also worked to make psychological research easier by writing dummy open-source research toolkits.

+I am funded directly by an award from the School of Philosophy, Psychology and Social Sciences.

+You can find my latest publications [**here**](/publication/).

 <!-- You can write $\LaTeX$ and *Markdown* here.